Customized Trips to Colombia, Travel and Tours of Colombia >

 The Coffee Region, UNESCO cultural heritage and proud protector of coffee tradition.
 Highlights in this region are its three important cities: Pereira, Armenia and Manizales.

 In southern Colombia, with its pre-Columbian treasures, are worthy of special mention: San Agustin, the Tatacoa desert, Popayán and Tierradentro (virtually intact as far as tourism), places all those interested in history and culture absolutely must visit.
 From the historical point of view, we cannot ignore Boyacá (scene of the Battle of Boyacá) with its fertile mountains located in the central mountains.
 Right there is located Villa de Leyva, a real tourist attraction and one of the most beautiful colonial towns in Latin America, as some enthusiasts would say.
 Equally unknown and unfrequented even by many international tourists is the fantastic mountain circuit in the Santander region with its capital Bucaramanga.

 Did you know for example that the population density of the Pacific coast of Colombia, which is nearly 1,000 miles long, is only 6.9%?
 A real natural paradise with an incredible biodiversity in both flora and fauna.
 There, amid the unspoiled tropical nature, small towns that truly deserve the title of pearls, are hidden.

 The Amazon region is a journey into the fascinating tropical rainforest, a magical natural paradise still inhabited by its native Indian populations.
 It is one of the last ecosystems in the world whose beauty will take your breath away.

 The Orinoco region invite you to follow in the footsteps of the famous figure Alexander von Humboldt.

-Come and see for yourself, live this great country in the flesh!
+Come and see for yourself, enjoy this great country!
 Whether as a marvelous tour, as an adventure trip full of exciting experiences or as a relaxing vacation trip on the beach.